Mackmiller/music-time-machine/readme.md

 ## Local Setup

 - Install the LTS version of node.js from [here](https://nodejs.org/en/)
-- In a terminal, clone this repo.
+- In a terminal, clone this repo

 ```sh
 git clone https://github.com/Mackmiller/music-time-machine.git
 ```

-- Navigate to the repo folder.
+- Navigate to the repo folder

 ```sh
 cd music-time-machine